premjune25/frontend-learnings/frontend/Readme.md

 git commit -m "Your commit message"

+5. Push Changes to Remote Repository
+Push your local commits to the remote repository (e.g., GitHub):

+git push origin main

+enter user name and password here

-5. Create a New Branch
+6. Create a New Branch
 Create and switch to a new branch for feature development:

 git branch <branch-name>    # Create new branch git checkout <branch-name>  # Switch to new branch

-6. Merge Branches
-Merge the feature branch back into the main branch:

-git checkout main           # Switch to main branch git merge <branch-name>     # Merge your feature branch into main

-7. Push Changes to Remote Repository
-Push your local commits to the remote repository (e.g., GitHub):

-git push origin main

-8. Pull Updates from Remote
+7. Pull Updates from Remote
 Fetch and integrate changes from the remote repository: git pull origin main